PierreBreny/hewa/README.md

 In order for the app and the API fecth to work, the API_KEY must be replaced with your own credentials.

-In this project, for security purposes, the API_KEY has been added in a .env file then included in a .gitignore file.
+In this project, for security purposes, the API_KEY was added in a .env file which was has then been included in a .gitignore file.